Difference Between Insurance Agent and Broker

 |Business volume||The business volume for insurance agents is usually limited due to the limited customer base and as they sell products from only one Company.||Brokers have a higher business volume as they deal with multiple products of various Companies.|

-Insurance agents and brokers both act as an intermediary between the Insurance Company and the customers.
-While both earn from the commissions from the sale of the products however, there are major differences between the agents and brokers which are highlighted in the article.
-Agents and brokers have their own targets/agendas to meet and to earn higher commission, however, it is their responsibility to give good service and provide the best product which suits the customers need.
+Insurance agents and brokers both act as an intermediary between the insurance company and the customers.
+While both earn from the commissions from the sale of the products however, there are major differences between them which are highlighted in the article.
+Both have their own targets/agendas to meet and to earn a higher commission, however, it is their responsibility to give good service and provide the best product which suits the customers need.

 This has been a guide to the Insurance Agent vs Broker.
-Here we discuss the top differences between Insurance Agent vs Broker along with infographics and comparison table.
+Here we discuss the top differences between insurance agent and broker along with infographics and comparison table.
 You may also have a look at the following articles –